Above: Romanians protest in Bucharest against the Roșia Montană gold mine project, 2013

 George Andrei is a PhD Student of Romanian and Environmental History at Indiana University, Bloomington.

 “Sustainability” has become a buzzword in North America and Western Europe.
 From behemoths in the financial world to governments and administrative institutions, big money is, seemingly, finally making the move to acknowledging the world’s ecological and climate issues—even where their motivation may be connected primarily to sustaining profits.
-Behind the uplifting news of state afforestation projects, East Central Europe faces a hidden paradox: as foreign investors and EU funds increasingly sift for “sustainable” investments, internal political calls for development and foreign funds also demand large-scale infrastructural projects.
+Behind the uplifting news of state afforestation projects, East Central Europe faces a hidden paradox: as foreign investors who already know the best shares to buy right now in the UK and EU funds increasingly sift for “sustainable” investments, internal political calls for development and foreign funds also demand large-scale infrastructural projects.

 In Romania, the debate has taken shape beyond partisan politics, most recently within the USR-PLUS party.
 Fear of the ecological consequences of developmental projects has been in conflict with the perceived need for motorway construction and the revitalization of dilapidated rail infrastructure.